Eddie Jordan (attorney): Life and career

 Jordan has also faced widespread criticism for releasing suspects in high-profile murder cases.
 In July 2007, Jordan released Michael Anderson, a suspect in the murders of five teens.
 Jordan said that his office was unable to find a key witness in the case; the NOPD subsequently held a press conference a short time later, at which police officials presented the witness.

 As of mid-2007, many in New Orleans had voiced complaints about Jordan regarding the low conviction rates of murderers at a time of rising violent crime.
 On July 12, 2007, City Council member Shelley Midura called for Jordan's resignation.
-Jordan's performance led State Senator-elect Steve Scalise to call for the D.A.'s impeachment.
-Jordan's performance was an issue in the November 17, 2007 general election for Louisiana attorney general.
-Republican candidate Royal Alexander called for Jordan's ouster even before the D.A. stepped down.
-On the other hand, Democratic candidate and eventual winner of the election Buddy Caldwell was noncommital on the Jordan case.

 Eddie Jordan has been a close political ally of embattled New Orleans Congressman William Jefferson, a fellow Democrat who was defeated in 2008.

 As the pressure built against him, Jordan resigned as District Attorney.
+He was succeeded on an acting basis by longtime prosecutor Keva Landrum-Johnson.

 In 2005, Jordan was inducted into the Louisiana Political Museum and Hall of Fame in Winnfield.